A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 \subsection{Active information storage}

-The excess entropy measures the total stored information which will be used \textit{at some point} in the future of the state process of an agent, possibly but not necessarily at the next time step $n+1$.
+The excess entropy measures the total stored information which will be used \textit{at some point} in the future of the time-series process of a variable, possibly but not necessarily at the next time step $n+1$.
 In examining the local information dynamics of computation, we are interested in how much of the stored information is actually \textit{in use} at the next time step.
 As we will see in Section \ref{modification}, this is particularly important in understanding how stored information interacts with information transfer in information processing.
-As such, we derive \textit{active information storage} $A_X$ as the average mutual information between the semi-infinite past of the process and its next state, as opposed to its whole (semi-infinite) future:
+As such, the \textbf{active information storage} $A_X$ was introduced in \cite{liz12a} as the average mutual information between the (semi-infinite) past state of the process and its \textit{next value}, as opposed to its whole (semi-infinite) future:

-The \textit{local} active information storage is then a measure of the amount of information storage in use by the process at a particular time-step $n+1$:
+The \textbf{local active information storage} is then a measure of the amount of information storage in use by the process at a particular time-step $n+1$: